Seth Lugo: Major leagues

 Entering the 2017 season, Lugo was expected to provide depth the Mets' pitching staff.
 After injuries to other starters, Lugo found himself battling with Robert Gsellman for the final spot in the Opening Day starting rotation.
-However, Lugo himself would be diagnosed with a partial tear of the ulnar collateral ligament in his pitching arm after competing for Puerto Rico in the 2017 World Baseball Classic.
-The injury would cause him to miss the first two months of the regular season.
-He returned to make his first start of the season for the Mets on June 11, 2017 against the Atlanta Braves, getting the win after pitching seven innings of one-run ball.
-On Saturday July 15, 2017 Lugo hit his first major league home run against the Colorado Rockies.
+However, Lugo himself was diagnosed with a partial tear of the ulnar collateral ligament in his pitching arm after competing for Puerto Rico in the 2017 World Baseball Classic.
+The injury caused him to miss the first two months of the regular season.
+He returned to make his first start of the season for the Mets on June 11, 2017, against the Atlanta Braves, getting the win after pitching seven innings of one-run ball.
+On Saturday July 15, 2017, Lugo hit his first major league home run against the Colorado Rockies.
 On August 15, Lugo was again placed on the disabled list with an impingement in his pitching shoulder.
 He returned on August 27, pitching 3 2/3 innings with 5 strikeouts in a pitch-limited start.
 He continued making shorter starts throughout September, finishing the season with a 7-5 record and an ERA of 4.71, with 85 strikeouts and 25 walks over 101 1/3 innings pitched.

 Lugo performed very well the following season, posting a 2.66 ERA and 103 strikeouts in 54 games.
 He was once again effective in 2019, his first season in which he was exclusively a relief pitcher, posting a 2.70 ERA while striking out 104 batters and walking only 16 in 80 innings.
 Lugo struggled during the 2020 season, registering a 5.15 ERA and 3-4 record with 47 strikeouts in 36.2 innings of work.

 On May 17, 2021, Lugo was placed on the 60-day injured list after undergoing right elbow surgery.
 He was activated on May 31.